sordonia/pg_mbc_arrow_tutorial/README.md

 # Model-Based Clustering

-In our paper, we find that LoRA parameter similarity correlates positively with the transfer between task.
+In the Arrow paper, they find that LoRA parameter similarity correlates positively with the transfer between task.
 So let's run the MBC clustering algorithm on the experts from the library.
 Procedurally, this clusters LoRA parameters and outputs the expert names in each cluster :-)

 In MTTL, any transformation of a library is called `LibraryTransform`.
 Let's use the `MBCWithCosSimTransform`: